meleyal/antonia/_posts/2012-09-11-a-quick-update-with-exciting-news.md

   first_name: Antonia
   last_name: Chain
 ---
-<p>From tomorrow, this blog will be available for download to your Kindle.
-More details to follow shortly.</p>
+From tomorrow, this blog will be available for download to your Kindle.
+More details to follow shortly.